Structure of the VTS Programme

 ST3 Training Programme

 During the GP registrar year most Wednesdays are dedicated to the ‘half day release course’.
-These are learning sessions, usually at The Goddard Centre, organised by our ST3 Programme Directors Helen Lees, Emma Bowley, Ben Allured and Alex Macdonald.
+These are learning sessions, usually at The Goddard Centre, organised by our ST3 Programme Directors Helen Lees, Emma Bowley, Lizzie Smiley , Shu Li Tan and Alex Macdonald.
 The Education programme includes residential courses as well as two joint sessions with the ST1s and ST2s.
 We aim to cover a wide range of curriculum topics using a variety of teaching styles in large and small groups.

-The half day release course begin at 9am and finishes at 1pm apart from the third Wednesday of each month when the course is run in the afternoon from 1.30- 5.30pm (ST1/2 trainees meet in the morning).
+The half day release course begin at 9am and finishes at 1pm apart from the joint days which run for the whole day.

 During the year there are 3 month interviews for mutual feedback.